NURSING 7011OL - Leadership & Management in Nursing

 General Course Information

-Course Code NURSING 7011OL Course Leadership & Management in Nursing Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s Online Units 3 Contact Online Available for Study Abroad and Exchange N Restrictions Available to MNSc and MClinNurs students only Course Description This course will explore contemporary issues in relation to health management in clinical nursing practice.
+Course Code NURSING 7011OL Course Leadership & Management in Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s Online Units 3 Contact Online Available for Study Abroad and Exchange N Restrictions Available to MNSc and MClinNurs students only Course Description This course will explore contemporary issues in relation to health management in clinical nursing practice.
 Topics will include: health service organisation, strategic planning, financial planning, human resource management and clinical leadership.

 Course Coordinator: Dr Lynette CusackCourse Coordinator: Dr Lynette Cusack